Postgraduate Students – First Few Days

 Student support is available in the following areas: Wellbeing, Inclusive support, Mental Health, Counselling, Accommodation, Financial support, Careers, Mentoring, Faith and much more.

-If you are studying a Postgraduate Taught student, you will also receive academic administrative support from one of our Course Administration Support (CAS) Hubs support hubs.
+If you are studying a Postgraduate Taught programme, you will also receive academic administrative support from one of our Course Administration Support (CAS) Hubs support hubs.
 These hubs will provide face-to-face help and guidance on anything from timetable and course enquiries to professional placements and module registration.
-If you are a Postgraduate Research students please contact Help4researchstudent@uclan.ac.uk for all help and enquiries in the first instance.
+If you are a Postgraduate Research student please contact Help4researchstudent@uclan.ac.uk for all help and enquiries in the first instance.

 We know that one of the reasons that students choose to come to UCLan is for the on-campus experience, to soak up the culture and for the excellent student support.
 It’s important to us that you still receive the best possible experience and we are therefore planning a mixture of both face-to-face and online teaching, with timetables adjusted to limit the number of students on campus at any one time where necessary.
 Our main Preston campus will be staying open 7 days a week to allow for a more flexible timetable.